 I'm proud to call myself a South African-Kiwi!

-The precise amounts of carb and fat that people need is on a wide spectrum, and I believe should be personalised to each and every individual.
+The precise amounts of these macronutrients that people need sits on a wide spectrum, and I believe should be personalised to each and every individual.

-In my practice, while I work with individuals with a diverse set of goals, my main specialty areas are weight and metabolic health management across the lifespan, and sports performance nutrition.
+In my practice, while I work with individuals with a diverse set of goals, my main specialty is the application of the whole food, carbohydrate-restriction approach to metabolic health and sports performance.

 At AUT, I teach and research nutrition.
-AUT is an organisation that embraces academic freedom and the teaching and research of cutting edge work, no-matter how controversial it may be.
+AUT is an organisation that supports academic freedom and the teaching and research of cutting edge work, no-matter how controversial it may be.
 I teach on the Sport & Recreation Programmes; and my research is conducted out of the Human Potential Centre.
-My research publications can be found in the library tab.
+Here is my academic profile academic profile.